Chester County, Pennsylvania: History

 Much of the history of Chester County arises from its location between Philadelphia and the Susquehanna River.
 The first "road to the West," a reference to Lancaster County, passed through the central part of Chester County, following the Great Valley westward; with some realignments, it became the Lincoln Highway and later U.S. Route 30.
 This road is still named Lancaster Avenue in most of the Chester County towns it runs through.
 The first railroad, which became the Pennsylvania Railroad, followed much the same route, and the Reading Railroad progressed up the Schuylkill River to Reading.
 Industry tended to concentrate along the rail lines.
 Easy transportation allowed workers to commute to urban jobs, and the rise of the suburbs followed.
 To this day, the county's developed areas extend along major lines of transportation.

-The southern border of Chester County is the Mason-Dixon Line, surveyed in 1767.
-An error in surveying resulted in the Wedge, extending south of the line.
-Chester County claimed the Wedge until 1921, when it was ceded to Delaware.

 During the American Revolutionary War, the Battle of Brandywine was fought in the southeastern part of the county.
 The Battle of the Clouds and the Battle of Paoli both took place in the northeastern part of the county, along with George Washington's encampment at Valley Forge.